amrrs/tiobeindexr/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a resubmission with title case.
+* This is a resubmission with quotes in description.

 ## Reverse dependencies